-Of course, when it comes to rainy weather, the safety procedures are altered a bit.
+When it comes to rainy weather, the safety procedures are altered a bit.
 They are moulded so that drivers and people are both cautious when outside in rain.
-Thus, some important safety tips ought to be followed during driving on monsoon days or stormy days.
+Thus, some important safety tips ought to be followed during driving on rainy days or stormy days.
 Let us dive into some of them.

 1. Double Check Equipment

 It is of the utmost importance that you always double-check your automobile equipment.
 Three things in your car, besides the engine, should always be looked after.
 They are the brakes, batteries, and tyres.
 You don’t want to step out with low tyre pressure or malfunctioning brakes.
 That can lead to a disaster no one wants to run into.